Dune (novel): Origins

 The Oregon Dunes, near Florence, Oregon, served as an inspiration for the Dune saga, specifically including the landscape on Arrakis.

 After his novel The Dragon in the Sea was published in 1957, Herbert traveled to Florence, Oregon, at the north end of the Oregon Dunes.
 Here, the United States Department of Agriculture was attempting to use poverty grasses to stabilize the sand dunes.
 Herbert claimed in a letter to his literary agent, Lurton Blassingame, that the moving dunes could "swallow whole cities, lakes, rivers, highways."
 Herbert's article on the dunes, "They Stopped the Moving Sands", was never completed (and only published decades later in The Road to Dune), but its research sparked Herbert's interest in ecology and deserts.

-Herbert further drew inspiration from Native American mentors like "Indian Henry" (as Herbert referred to the man to his son; likely a Henry Martin of the Hoh tribe) and Howard Hansen.
+Herbert further drew inspiration from Native American mentors like "Indian Henry" (the name Herbert's son recalls him using for a man otherwise likely called Henry Martin, of the Hoh tribe) and Howard Hansen.
 Both Martin and Hansen grew up on the Quileute reservation near Herbert's hometown.
 According to historian Daniel Immerwahr, Hansen regularly shared his writing with Herbert.
 "White men are eating the earth," Hansen told Herbert in 1958, after sharing a piece on the effect of logging on the Quileute reservation.
 "They're gonna turn this whole planet into a wasteland, just like North Africa."
 The world could become a "big dune," Herbert responded in agreement.
+Herbert began to consider an inspirational question for his fiction: "What if I had an entire planet that was a desert?"
+He applied to this to his developing concerns about religious leaders and messianic social changes in history.

-Herbert was also interested in the idea of the superhero mystique and messiahs.
-He believed that feudalism was a natural condition humans fell into, where some led and others gave up the responsibility of making decisions and just followed orders.
+Herbert believed that feudalism was a natural condition humans fell into, where some led and others gave up the responsibility of making decisions and just followed orders.
 He found that desert environments have historically given birth to several major religions with messianic impulses.
 He decided to join his interests together so he could play religious and ecological ideas against each other.
-In addition, he was influenced by the story of T. E. Lawrence and the "messianic overtones" in Lawrence's involvement in the Arab Revolt during World War I. In an early version of Dune, the hero was actually very similar to Lawrence of Arabia, but Herbert decided the plot was too straightforward and added more layers to his story.
+In addition, he was influenced by the story of Lawrence of Arabia and the "messianic overtones" in Lawrence's involvement in the Arab Revolt during World War I. In an early version of Dune, the hero was actually very similar to Lawrence of Arabia, but Herbert decided the plot was too straightforward and added more layers to his story.